4d/docs/docs/code-editor/write-class-method.md

 ## Warnings and errors

-The 4D Code Live Checker is a security system that automatically checks the syntax, consistency, and structure of the entered code in order to prevent execution errors.
+Thanks to the 4D Code Live Checker, the syntax, consistency, and structure of the entered code are automatically checked in order to prevent execution errors.
 For example, the Code Live Checker can detect that a right parenthesis is missing or that you used an unknown dataclass attribute.

 The Code Live Checker is activated at three levels: